blockparty-sh/cpp_slp_graph_search/README.md

 # Integration

 You can use any grpc client to connect to a running server.
 It is recommended you disable max message size.
+Use the definitions in the `./pb` directory.